-When I started at Macropod nearly a year ago, I was a little surprised to find that a company that seemed to have their act together in so many ways didn’t do regular “retrospectives”.
-For the last five years I’ve worked in several places where a weekly or fortnightly retrospective was par for the course.
+When I started at BugHerd nearly a year ago, I was a little surprised to find that a company that seemed to have their act together in so many ways didn’t do regular “retrospectives”.
+For the last five years, I’ve worked in several places where a weekly or fortnightly retrospective was par for the course.

 The idea is to be open and candid so that the bad things can be discussed and dealt with instead of being left to fester.

-In our case I was noticing that at lunch the team were often already discussing certain issues, some times with positive outcomes, sometimes not.
+In our case, I was noticing that at lunch the team were often already discussing certain issues, some times with positive outcomes, sometimes not.
 This was ok except that on occasion I noticed the same conversations coming up over and over.
 It’s great to talk about it, but as they were only informal chats they weren’t getting any closer to getting resolved.

 At first, everyone had a good vent, including some of the people who were happily using WordPress every day, but then we got settled down into a good discussion.
-The devs got to understand where the non-devs were coming from (ease of use, SEO tools, autonomy etc), and the non-devs got to understand the technical problems caused by WordPress (source control, deployment, using php without any php devs etc).
+The devs got to understand where the non-devs were coming from (ease of use, SEO tools, autonomy etc), and the non-devs got to understand the technical problems caused by WordPress (source control, deployment, using PHP without any PHP devs etc).

 Once everyone had a good understanding of the problem space, we naturally started talking about other options that everyone might be happy with.
 Rather than arguing continually about the differences of opinion, getting the facts out in the open meant we could put our heads together and come up with a solution.
 Everybody is happy!

 Like any tool, it’s really important to be aware that retros aren’t without their dangers!
-If you have a team that aren’t accustomed to open conversation, you may start a debate that can be hard to reign in.
+If you have a team that isn’t accustomed to open conversation, you may start a debate that can be hard to reign in.
 If you have a management team that simply won’t act on the outcomes, the same issues will likely appear every week (which can often make matters worse).
 If you have one or two overly vocal team members, they can tend to drown out the rest of the opinions.
 These aren’t issues with a retrospective obviously, just things to be aware of before you rush off to try it with your team.

 Sometimes it hurts.
 Sometimes it can make people frustrated.
 But it’s always better to deal with the frustrations than it is to let them simmer under the surface.
 These things will always come out eventually, and I’ve found it’s much better it happen in a co-operative, non-threatening environment than it is to let explode some time down the track.